Preparing a property for sale. Top tips for getting your home ready to sell.

 Once you have done this, take a look at all of your cupboards and storage spaces, and get rid of some more items, Storage is very important for buyers, and they will assume

 that if your cupboards are overflowing there isn’t enough storage

-If you have changed the usage of any of your rooms, i.e. 2nd bedroom to office, then change it back to a functioning bedroom.
-Perceived value of rooms varies amongst buyers, in this example a bedroom is certainly worth more than an office.
+If you have changed the usage of any of your rooms, i.e. second bedroom to an office, then change it back to a functioning bedroom.
+The perceived value of rooms varies amongst buyers, in this example, a bedroom is certainly worth more than an office.